EkthaReddy/EkthaReddy/README.md

 Completed my 10th and 12th education from PM Shri Kendriya Vidyalaya of Ambarnath, Maharashtra.
 Secured 85.6% and 86.6% respectively.

-To provide details about in brief,
+To provide details about me in brief :

 I am a final year student pursuing ECE with VLSI as major degree.
-I chose VLSI as my major because it is my true passion and one of my area of interst.
+I chose VLSI as my major because it is my true passion and one of my area of interest.
-I have showed my dedication and determination to pursue the area of interest by doing various projects and internship from the same field.
+I have showed my dedication and determination to pursue the area of interest by doing various projects and internships from the same field.
+As for the Internships concern, I completed internships at NSIC, Vlsi System Design, Intershala Trainings and currently doing at Plasmid.
+Also, to know the problems society is facing, I had done volunteering at Pledge a Smile organization, where I dedicated myself for fundraising, also participated in social media management and content writing on platforms like LinkedIn, Twitter and Instagram.

 Moreover, I have done projects on Robotics doamin too, where I showcased my fundamental knowledge by applying to pratical setting.
-As for the Internships concern, I completed internships at NSIC, Vlsi System Design, Intershala Trainings.
-Also, to know the problems society is facing, I have done volunteering at Pledge a Smile organization, where I dedicated myself for fundraising, also participated in social media management and content writing on platforms of LinkedIn, Twitter and Instagram.

-All information from the projects to internships I have completed in detail.

 <details>
    <summary><h4>Projects</h4></summary>

+As a VLSI student, my passion was not limited to the verys same domain, I have passion for FPGA, AI, Embedded Systems and AI Tools too.
+This led to curiosity by doing various other projects to concentrate more on complex theories and continously improve myself with evolving technologies.

+I have done projects on various platforms.
+Such as,

+- Xilinx Vivado
+- Cadence Virtuoso
+- LTspice
+- Microwind
+- Quartus Prime Lite
+- ModelSim - Altera
+- RISCv Toolchain
+- EDA Playground
+- Xilinx ISE
+- Tinkercad
+- Magic

+I have demonstrated my ability to work with FPGA boards aswell, to utilize FPGA board I became profiecient with the Xilinx Vivado Suite and Quartus Prime Lite.

+I have briefed out the projects I completed below.

 <details>
    <summary><h5>Verilog</h5></summary>